 Documenting the Child’s Testimony

-- Forensic Interviews: These interviews are conducted by specially trained professionals who know how to question children in a manner that minimizes trauma and prevents leading the child into giving false or inaccurate statements.
+- Forensic Interviews: These interviews are conducted by specially trained professionals who know how to question children in a manner that minimizes trauma and prevents the child from giving false or inaccurate statements.
 Forensic interviews are typically recorded and can be used as evidence in court.

 - Recording Behavioral Indicators: Documenting changes in the child’s behavior can also serve as indirect evidence of abuse.
 It’s important to note when the child began showing signs of distress, such as fear of certain individuals, bedwetting, aggression, or withdrawal from normal activities.
 Parents, caregivers, or teachers should carefully document these observations.